Setting Up the SDK

 Logging & Debugging

-By default, the logging level of the AerisWeather SDK for iOS is set to output for the warning and error levels only.
+By default, the logging level of the Xweather iOS SDK is set to output for the warning and error levels only.
 However, during development you may need to view more detailed output when using the SDK, such as requests being made or other informational details.

 You can toggle debug mode on or off depending on how much logging output you need.
 By default debug mode is disabled.
 However, you can enable it in your application delegate: